-He first enters and establishes the areas on which he and Job agree the most, then after these points, he moves on to points of difference, but even then he doesn’t want Job to feel pressurised to agree with anything he says.
+He wants Job to answer things so that he can be cleared of his charges, Job 33:5.
+Elihu says that he and Job are both human, Job 33:6, he says they both know Job’s past and now his arguments and he has been patient, he has sat and listened and will answer Job’s questions, Job 33:7.
+He first enters and establishes the areas on which he and Job agree the most, then after these points, he moves on to points of difference but even then he doesn’t want Job to feel pressurised to agree with anything he says, Job 33:7.

 Elihu has missed Job’s point.
 Job has admitted transgression.
 What he has not admitted is committing any sin worthy of the treatment he has received.

-We were told in chapters 1 and 2 that he was a righteous man.
+We were told in Job 1:1 / Job 1:8 / Job 2:3, that he was a righteous man.
 Thus, Job does not know of anything he has suddenly done to merit this treatment.
 This is why he would argue that God is unjust if He is doing it because of sin in Job.

 While it is true Job feels God is punishing him, he does not claim God is unjust for so doing.
 Job is merely wanting to know the reasons for being treated this way.